sebw/blog.wains.be/content/posts/2026/2026-06-26-Ansible-Automation-Platform-Dynamic-Surveys.md

 title: "Ansible Automation Platform and dynamic surveys"
 ---

-As some of you may know, I work for Red Hat as an automation advocate.
+As some of you may know, I work for Red Hat as an automation advocate in Belgium and Luxembourg.

 My work is to assist customers leveraging automation to achieve their business objectives, and Ansible Automation Platform (AAP) can be instrumental in achieving those goals.